How We Scored Decanter Magazine Wine Club

 - Less flexible than rival clubs

 The Decanter name carries weight that no other wine publication can replicate in a subscription context.
 Their critics have tasted more wine, from more producers, across more regions, than anyone running a wine club.
 When the Decanter team selects a bottle, it’s been evaluated by people with hundreds of thousands of tastings behind them.
-That’s not marketing copy — it’s the actual biography of their editorial staff.

 The Selection Standard